alpinelinux/alpine-mksite/posts/Alpine-3.3.3-released.md

 availability of version 3.3.3 of its Alpine Linux operating system.

 This is a bugfix release of the v3.3 musl based branch.
-It fixes a boot problem with Raspberry pi 3.
+It fixes a boot problem with Raspberry Pi 3.

 The full lists of changes can be found in the [git log](http://git.alpinelinux.org/cgit/aports/log/?h=v3.3.3) and [bug